 Kidney Stone Medications

 If you are experiencing severe pain or your kidney stone has not passed within 24 hours, medical treatment may be necessary.
-There are several options available, including over-the-counter medication, prescription medication, and shockwave therapy.
+There are several options available, including over-the-counter medication, prescription medication, and extracoporeal shockwave therapy.

 Over-The-Counter Medication